aws-samples/amazon-redshift-data-warehouse-migration/Lab-Part2.md

   ![EC2 Console](img/lab-2/lab2-image8.png)

-7. Click on the Connect to Amazon Redshift on the top menu and put in the following details anc click Test Connection.
+7. Click on the Connect to Amazon Redshift on the top menu and put in the following details and click Test Connection.
 It should come back with a message ‘Connection successful’.
 Then click OK.

   Type | SID
   ---- | ----